Nikoloz911/Nikoloz911/README.md

 I’m Nikoloz Lobzhanidze, a Full Stack Developer from [Georgia](https://en.wikipedia.org/wiki/Georgia_(country)) 🇬🇪, specializing in building efficient, scalable web applications.

-In Backend development, I am an expert in C# and ASP.NET
+Highly skilled in backend development with C# and ASP.NET.

 In Frontend development, I have strong knowledge of Angular and TypeScript to build scalable and responsive web applications.